-Dean López currently serves on the Diversity Committee of the Louisiana State Bar Association.
-She has served on the Indiana State Board of Law Examinersfrom 2008 to 2011, having been named to the board by Indiana Supreme Court Chief Justice Randall T. Shepard.
+Pabón currently serves on the Diversity Committee of the Louisiana State Bar Association and on the board of the Louisiana Supreme Court Historical Society.
+Prior to coming to Loyola, Pabón was a Professor at Indiana McKinney School of Law and also served on the faculty at the University of Missouri Columbia School of Law.
+She served on the Indiana State Board of Law Examiners from 2008 to 2011, having been named to the board by Indiana Supreme Court Chief Justice Randall T. Shepard.
 She was also an appointed member of the Indiana Supreme Court's Court Interpreter Certification Advisory Board, a project of the Race and Gender Fairness Commission.
 She is an inaugural member of the Latino Affairs Committee of the Indiana State Bar.
-In addition, she serves on the editorial boards of Bender’s Immigration Bulletin and the Computer Assisted Legal Instruction (“CALI”) center.
+In addition, she has served on the editorial boards of Bender’s Immigration Bulletin and the Computer Assisted Legal Instruction (“CALI”) center.
 She has been a contributing editor to the Jotwell and Nuestras Voces Latinas blogs.

-For the year 2010-11 Dean López was appointed to the Editorial Advisory Committee of the National Conference of Bar Examiners.
+Pabón has served on the Editorial Advisory Committee of the National Conference of Bar Examiners.
 The Editorial Advisory Committee reviews and comments on articles for publication in The Bar Examiner, which is published quarterly, and is the only national publication related to bar admissions.
-For 2011-2012, she will serve on the Diversity Committee of the National Conference of Bar Examineers.
-Also in 2010, she was elected to the American Law Institute (ALI), one of the highest honors in the legal profession.
+She has also served on the Diversity Committee of the National Conference of Bar Examineers.
+In 2010, she was elected to the American Law Institute (ALI), one of the highest honors in the legal profession.